-- Selects and makes appropriate assignments that address the educational competencies for the placement and that take into consideration as much as possible the student's past experience, learning styles, career goals, and unique learning needs. - 2.
+- 1. Identifies appropriate assignments that address the educational competencies for the placement and that take into consideration as much as possible the student's experience, learning styles, career goals, strengths and unique learning needs. - 2.
 Provides an orientation to the agency. - 3.
-Informs relevant agency staff about the MSSW program and the student's role in the agency.

-- 4. Develops the student's learning plan after receiving input from the student and field liaison, as needed. - 5.
-Meets at least one hour each week with the student for an educationally focused conference and supervision. - 6.
-Reviews and signs student field placement timesheet. - 7.
+Informs relevant agency staff about the MSSW program and the student's role in the agency. - 4.
+Oversees development of the student's learning plan with input from the student and, as needed, field liaison. - 5.
+Meets at least one hour each week with the student for an educationally focused supervision. - 6.
+Reviews and signs student field placement time-sheet. - 7.
 Contacts the field liaison, if consultation or assistance is needed, and participates in regularly held semester meetings with the liaison and student. - 8.
 Assesses the student's progress on a regular basis and completes all evaluation instruments in a timely manner. - 9.
 Participates in agency field instructor certification training and in other opportunities for college-agency exchange. - 10.
 Contributes knowledge and suggestions to the college for updating the field placement and/or master's curriculum.

 While most students have an on-site Agency field instructor, occasionally students may be supervised by a MSSW who is not on-site with the agency.
-In these situations, the offsite Agency field instructor will partner with the agency task instructor in support of the student's learning.
+In these situations, the offsite field instructor will partner with the agency task instructor in support of the student's learning.

-3.07 Task Instructor
+3.7 Task Instructor

 The term "task instructor" is used to indicate an agency staff member who assumes certain responsibilities for the student's field education as delegated and monitored by the agency field instructor.
 The task instructor may provide direct daily supervision of the student's learning activities.
-The task instructor does not replace the agency field instructor but is expected to be well informed of the college's educational plan and understand their role in the student's learning.
+The task instructor does not replace the field instructor but is expected to be well informed of the college's educational plan and understand their role in the student's learning plan.
 The agency field instructor helps the student integrate the task instructor's contribution into the overall educational experience.
 Not all students will have a task instructor as the decision is up to the agency.
+However, task instructors are required in situations where the student's field instructor is not on site.

-3.08 Supplemental Supervisor
+3.8 Supplemental Supervisor